Shamita-Patil/gemini-rag-assistant/README.md

 * Splits content into searchable chunks
 * Generates semantic embeddings using Sentence Transformers
 * Stores embeddings in ChromaDB
-* Retrieves the most relevant document sections for a user query
+* Retrieves relevant document sections based on user queries
 * Uses Google Gemini to generate context-aware answers
 * Provides source references for transparency
 * Reduces hallucinations by answering only from document content